drewlakee/dizzy-brawl-meta-server/README.md

 ### POST `/task/add`

+**Transactional operation**.
+If some task will be not added - other tasks also will be not added

 **JSON Query**

 Query must be wrapped into JSON Array (If single task, anyway wrap it to JSON Array)